RaymonMin/RaymonMin.github.io/_pages/cv.md

 * Differential Privacy for Inference in the Debiased LASSO Model (Supervised by Prof. [Xinzhou GUO](https://www.math.hkust.edu.hk/people/faculty/profile/xinzhoug/), Hong Kong University of Science and Technology, 09/2024-Present)
   * Providing proof of asymptotic normality theorem for a novel method combining differentially private de-biased lasso with bootstrap techniques to effectively address selection bias.
   * Providing proof of asymptotic normality theorem for an innovative method for multimodal EEG learning that integrates differential privacy principles.
-* Policy Learning with Pessimism and Noise (Supervised by Prof. [Xinzhou GUO](https://www.math.hkust.edu.hk/people/faculty/profile/xinzhoug/), Hong Kong University of Science and Technology, 04/2024-Present)
-  * Researched the statistical and information-theoretic reasons for the enhancement of policy learning performance due to pessimism.
-  * Attempting to replace complex, designed penalties with non-negative noise in optimization processes..
-  * Establishing an appropriate confidence interval to depict the robustness of the learning effect.
 * Knowledge Discovery over Database (Supervised by Prof. [Raymond Chi Wing WONG](https://www.cse.ust.hk/~raywong/), Hong Kong University of Science and Technology,02/2023-06/2023)
   * Conducted in-depth analysis and replication of published papers related to time-series.
   * Identified and reported studies that notably enhanced prediction accuracy.